- Student responsibility

 A full-time student load is considered to be at least 12 hours per semester.
 Students enrolled for fewer than 12 hours in a semester are classified as part-time students.
 These students may not participate in intercollegiate activities nor hold office in co-curricular activities.
 Part-time students may reserve a room in the residence halls only with special permission of the dean of student affairs.
 Part-time students are strongly urged to contact the director of financial aid to see if their status affects their financial aid.

 Students must obtain permission from the registrar to enroll in more than 17 semester hours in one term.
+Honors Program students may enroll in 18 hours per term.
+Presidential Scholars may enroll in 20 hours per term.

 Most courses may be audited with permission of the instructor.
 Courses which may not be audited include applied music, directed studies, practicums, internships and independent studies.